Tsukemono: Japan's ancient art of pickling vegetables

 Miso Soup: A Staple of Japanese Cuisine

 in short Miso soup is a Japanese classic: made from dashi broth, miso paste, and ingredients like tofu, wakame, and green onions.
-Types of miso: white (mild), red (robust), or mixed — each offering unique flavors.
+Types of miso: white (mild), red (robust), or mixed - each offering unique flavours.
 Health benefits: rich in probiotics, protein, vitamins, and minerals thanks to its fermentation process.
 Easy to prepare: gently simmer dashi, dissolve miso off the boil, add ingredients, and serve immediately.
-Miso soup is one of the most iconic and beloved dishes in Japanese cuisine.
-Simple yet deeply flavorful, it is often enjoyed as part of a traditional Japanese meal, whether at breakfast, lunch, or...
+Miso soup is served at roughly 70 percent of all Japanese breakfasts.
+It appears at school canteens, at the counter of convenience stores, in ryokan dining rooms and in home kitchens simultaneously at 7am...

 Miso Soup: A Staple of Japanese Cuisine